estherrolf/tree_mapping/README.md

 ## training local models
 ### Local only models
 Run `python train_base_models.py config_filepath`.
 An example config file is given in `experiment_configs/train_baseline_local_models.yaml`

+To evaluate local models and visualize predictions, run through the steps in `eval_all_models.ipynb`.